auth0/docs/articles/multifactor-authentication/factors/email.md

 Using email as an MFA factor is useful when you want to provide users a way to perform MFA when they don't have their primary factor available (e.g. they don't have their phone to receive an SMS or push notification).

 You can only enable email as an MFA factor is there already another factor enabled.
+Email will only be available as a factor from Universal Login when you have the [New Universal Login Experience](/universal-login/new) enabled.

 Once Email MFA is enabled user will be prompted to complete MFA with the other enabled factor.
 If they have a verified email they will be given the option to select Email, and get an one time code in their email which they can then enter to complete MFA.